 After you’ve changed the orientation and margin settings, explore the formatting options by clicking on ‘Format’ on the menu bar.

 Now, go to ‘Columns’ and choose the three-column option.

 When you choose to have three columns, your document would take you to the next column when the previous one is exhausted, not go to a new page.
 When you’re done, populate the columns with images and text and your three-fold brochure would be ready to print.
 If you wish to pack in more information, do make the print double-sided.

-Some tips to improve your brochure on Google Docs
+Tips to help improve your brochure in Google Docs